 From a technical perspective, we have to get a write lock to each router under state change.
 It is well known, from the distributed systems theory that a value can be read simultaneously by several clients.
-However, modifying a value usually requires dedicated access by each client [16].
+However, modifying a value usually requires dedicated access by each client (Emmerich, 2000).
 This fact alerts us to the possibility of deadlocks as well as starvation.
 The SNMP framework defines a mechanism to deal with multiple managers.
-The standard textual convention document defines TestAndIncr, a spinlock, which is used to avoid race conditions [17].
+The standard textual convention document defines TestAndIncr, a spinlock, which is used to avoid race conditions (McCloghrie et al., 1999).
 Objects of this type must be set to their current value otherwise the set operation will fail.
 If successful, its value is incremented.